·

 Bees love the allium flowers that is one of the best late summer flowers that are still blooming

-The insects love the allium flowers as well.
+The insects love the allium flowers, too.
 Above is a bee enjoying itself.

 Allium is a genus of monocotyledonous flowering plants with hundreds of species.
-These include the cultivated onion, garlic, scallion, shallot, and leek.
+These include the cultivated onions, garlic, scallions, shallots, and leeks.

 Brown and dried flower.
 But they are still some of the best late summer flowers to plant.

-Here is what some of my zinnias look like now.
+Here are some of my zinnias now.
 They have dried in the sun and turned brown.
 Still, they are kind of pretty, I think, even in this dried-out state.

 Light purple petunias are one of my flowers still blooming

-This light purple petunia gets more shade than the others, so it is doing better in blooming because the heat hasn’t gotten to it.
+This light purple petunia gets more shade than the others, so it’s blooming better because the heat hasn’t reached it.

 And I still have some petunias left.
 I planted three colors of petunias in the spring.
 The ones you see above have endured the best and longest.